AP source: Ramírez, Guardians agree on 5-year, $124M deal

 The Guardians open the 2022 season — their first game since changing their name from Indians — in Kansas City on Thursday.

-The team and Ramírez’s representatives had been in talks about an extension for weeks at training camp in Arizona.
+The team and Ramírez’s representatives had been in talks about a deal for weeks at training camp in Arizona.
 The 29-year-old Ramírez had expressed a desire to finish his career with Cleveland, which signed him as a teenager in the Dominican Republic.

 Ramírez has blossomed into one of baseball’s best all-around players, one capable of impacting the game with his bat, glove and on the bases, where he usually loses his helmet while hustling to the next base.